 The main targets of the EPD Committee concern regional and world wide activities promoting education and professional development.
 Regional activities are important to initiate and coordinate regional activities and to link them to world wide activities.
-Actual important activities of EPD are the Media Library, the Engineering Graduate School Environment Water (EGW), the Hydroweb online international competition on numerical simulations, the Young Professionals Networks (including the IAHR student chapters) and the preparation of education-related technical sessions and seminars for the upcoming IAHR Congresses.
+Actual important activities of EPD are the Media Library, or events related with the Young Professionals Networks, e.g. the IAHR Young Professionals Congress, the IAHR Young Professionals Hydro-environment Challenge, or the webinars related with education and porfessional development.

 This very valuable and huge resource for education and professional development contains different kinds of multimedia material (photos, videos, e-books, software, ...).

 For more information about the multimedia library, click here.